EvanZhuang/mixinputs/README.md

 ## Examples

-We have included 2 example usages with AIME and Count Down 4, after executing the bash you should see 59-60 Acc for CountDown4 (Nemotron-Super-49B) and ~80 Acc for AIME (QwQ-32B).
+We have included 2 example usages with [AIME](/example/aime.sh) and [Count Down 4](/example/countdown.sh), after executing the bash you should see 59-60 Acc for CountDown4 (Nemotron-Super-49B) and ~80 Acc for AIME (QwQ-32B).

+Additionally, MoI also work with server mode, we provide an example [script](/example/serve.sh).

 ## Evaluations